Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Generating function of good pairs

-\subsection{Proof of \texorpdfstring{\cref{thm:InvoChangeWeight}}{Theorem 7.2}}
+\subsection{Proof of \texorpdfstring{\cref{thm:InvoChangeWeight}}{Theorem 6.2}}

 We first investigate how $|\sigma|$ and $\inv(\tau_\sigma)$ are affected by the involution.
 Since $P$ is totally Petrie, an inversion of $\tau_{\sigma}$ is only caused by a reversed row moving down and crossing another non-reversed row.
+Hence, the number of inversion related to one edge only depends on the position change of that edge.